TORBAY BOOKKEEPING PRACTICE DATA PROTECTION PRIVACY NOTICE

 There are times when we may need to share your Personal Data.
 This section discusses how and when we might share your Data.
 In the course of us fulfilling our role as your bookkeeper it will be necessary for us to disclose your Personal Data in certain situations:

-In our role as your bookkeeper we may need to share your Personal Data with certain bodies to fulfil our contract with you such as your suppliers, contractors and sub-contractors, HMRC, ICB and other governmental, regulatory bodies.
+In our role as your bookkeeper we may need to share your Personal Data with certain bodies to fulfil our contract with you such as your suppliers, contractors and sub-contractors, HMRC and other governmental and/or regulatory bodies.

-We use the following software provider to process electronic data, including personal data, Xero and QuickBooks Online.
+We only use Xero software to process electronic data, including personal data.
 These providers state that they are GDPR compliant and apply adequate safeguards.

 There may also be situations in which it is necessary for us to disclose your Personal Data to other third parties, which include but are not limited to the Institute of Certified Bookkeepers.